-When an expectant mother has gestational diabetes, excessive amounts of glucose are able to pass through the placenta.
-As a result, your baby's pancreas is forced to make extra insulin.
+When an expectant mother has gestational diabetes, excessive amounts of glucose pass through the placenta.
+As a result, your baby’s pancreas is forced to make extra insulin.
 This causes a condition called macrosomia, in which your baby becomes too large.
-Very large babies are more likely to sustain brachial plexus (Erb's Palsy) or forceps injuries during birth or become wedged in the birth canal, during a vaginal delivery.
-Cesarean sections are often necessary to deliver a large baby safely.
+Such babies are more likely to suffer brachial plexus (Erb’s palsy) or forceps injuries during birth or become wedged in the birth canal during a vaginal delivery.
+Cesarean sections are often necessary to deliver large babies safely.

 Physician’s Failure To Monitor

-If your physician failed to diagnose, or to properly monitor or treat you for Gestational Diabetes, your baby may be at risk for suffering Infant Respiratory Distress Syndrome shortly after his birth.
-He may require the use of oxygen, or even a breathing tube to help him breathe properly.
-In the next hours or days, your child will be monitored closely by the pediatrician for these types of complications:
+If your physician failed to diagnose or to properly monitor or treat you for gestational diabetes, your baby may be at risk for infant respiratory distress syndrome shortly after birth.
+Your newborn may require the use of oxygen or even a breathing tube to breathe properly.
+In the next hours or days, a pediatrician will monitor your baby closely for these complications:

-Infant hypoglycemia — high insulin levels in babies born to mothers with gestational diabetes may cause the baby to develop low blood sugar (hypoglycemia) after it is born.
-If left untreated or poorly monitored, hypoglycemia may lead to infant seizures, brain damage, and learning problems.
+Infant hypoglycemia — High insulin levels in babies born to mothers with gestational diabetes may cause the baby to develop low blood sugar (hypoglycemia) after birth.
+If left untreated or poorly monitored, hypoglycemia may lead to infant seizures, brain damage and learning problems.

 Should You See An Attorney Who Understands Gestational Diabetes Claims?

-If you feel that your baby suffered injury or permanent disability due to gestational diabetes that was undetected or improperly treated, consult with our lawyer as soon as possible after your baby's injury.
+If you think your baby suffered injury or permanent disability due to gestational diabetes that was undetected or improperly treated, consult with our lawyer as soon as possible after your baby’s injury.